 On the Properties window of Data Quality Rules object, define a rule against which your data will be validated.
 You can apply as many rules as you want within a single Data Quality Rules object.

 In this example, a Data Quality Rule is applied to identify null records in the Items field as errors with an error message: “Item not found”.

 Preview the data to check how the erroneous records are displayed.
 If you move the cursor over the red warning sign, it will show the error message in the tooltip.

 A workflow is designed to orchestrate an automated and iterative execution of ordered tasks.
 These tasks are performed according to some predefined custom logic.
 A workflow makes it easy to visualize and implement complex tasks in a sequential manner.

 Astera ReportMiner offers workflow orchestration functionality so that users can automate the entire process from the time data enters an organization to when it is stored: from conversion to validation, to loading the data into the preferred destination.
-For an in-depth understanding of workflows, refer to this article on Creating Workflows.
+For an in-depth understanding of workflows, refer to this article.

 ReportMiner automates the data extraction process and expedites data preparation with features such as email/FTP/folder integration, a job scheduler, automated name & address parsing, and auto-creation of data extraction patterns.